Larry-Larriee/Tyrone-Bot/README.md

 **Context (Why Does This Exist):**

-Tyrone Bot is powered by the discord.py library as well as https://uptimerobot.com/ and contains commands designed for the memers and trolls.
+Tyrone Bot (Tyrone 2.0) is powered by the discord.py library as well as https://uptimerobot.com/ and contains commands designed for the memers and trolls.
 Some commands include but are not limited to: ____

 **Bot Mechanics:**